gypsydave5/gypsydave5.github.io/_posts/2014-07-18-ruby_enumerable_returns.md

 weird in a language that professes that everything is an object.
 Like a lot in Ruby, I discovered a small thing didn't work, patiently played with it until I found out why, and then 'worked' that small new piece of knowledge to give me greater insight into what was going on.
+I'm finding this to be the most satisfying method to learn by, both because it makes me feel like I'm learning to a deeper degree than I would by just reading the answers out of a book, and n addition, when the books do cover the subject, I can better apply what's written there to what I've seen in action.

 [RubyMonk]: https://rubymonk.com/
 [RMHashMap]: https://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/44-collections/lessons/98-iterate-filtrate-and-transform#solution4313